leeopop/kdd-cup-2013-track1/README.md

 # To calculate model

-1) Set paths and login information for Postgree SQL in SETTINGS.json.
+1) Set paths in SETTINGS.json.
 2) Add all the inputs csvs to the directory data.
-3) Run TDM_TitleKeywords.py in Python 2.6.
+3) Run TDM_TitleKeywords.py in Python 3.x.
 4) Set working directory in R to the directory contained R files.
 5) Run feature_engineering.R.
 6) Run prediction.R.